constanton/youtube_html5_switch/README.md

 The Add-on is not very smart, yet.
 For example:

-* The button is viewed only in the window that opens first.
-* If the position of the button changes, on the next restart it is placed again in the default position.
 * If the Add-on is used at least once and then the user changes to a non-YouTube tab (call it X), then on the next click of the button the URL of X will change to the previously used YouTube URL.

 ## Features to be added